dyhes/zulip/CONTRIBUTING.md

 ### Working on an issue

-You're encouraged to ask questions on how to best implement or debug your changes -- the Zulip maintainers are excited to answer questions to help you stay unblocked and working efficiently.
-You can ask questions in the [Zulip development community](https://zulip.com/development-community/), or on the GitHub issue or pull request.
+You're encouraged to ask questions on how to best implement or debug your changes -- the Aloha maintainers are excited to answer questions to help you stay unblocked and working efficiently.
+You can ask questions in the [Aloha development community](https://zulip.com/development-community/), or on the GitHub issue or pull request.

-To get early feedback on any UI changes, we encourage you to post screenshots of your work in the [#design stream](https://chat.zulip.org/#narrow/stream/101-design) in the [Zulip development community](https://zulip.com/development-community/)
+To get early feedback on any UI changes, we encourage you to post screenshots of your work in the [#design stream](https://chat.zulip.org/#narrow/stream/101-design) in the [Aloha development community](https://zulip.com/development-community/)

-For more advice, see [What makes a great Zulip contributor?](#what-makes-a-great-zulip-contributor) below.
+For more advice, see [What makes a great Aloha contributor?](#what-makes-a-great-zulip-contributor) below.